HEERVA1306/1-s-complement/README.md

-# 1-s-complement using c program
+# 1-s-complement using c language